 - "FMV" means fair market value.
-See Guidance on Fair Market Value for Transactions with HCPs - "HCP", "Health Care Provider" or "Health Care Professional" means U.S. Health Care Provider or Health Care Professional.
-All have the meaning set forth in Section 1.2 above. - "PSS" or "We" means Philips Products, Services and Solutions. - "United States, or U.S." includes all 50 U.S. states, all U.S. territories including Puerto Rico and the U.S. Federal District, Washington D.C. - "Medical Devices" are devices or products regulated by a government agency such as the Food & Drug Administration ("FDA"), and include related services.
+See guidance on "Fair Market Value for Transactions with HCPs" - "HCP", "Health Care Provider" or "Health Care Professional" means U.S. Health Care Provider or Health Care Professional.
+All have the meaning set forth in Section 1.2 above. - "PSS" or "We" means Philips Products, Services and Solutions. - "United States", or "U.S." includes all 50 U.S. states, all U.S. territories including Puerto Rico and the U.S. Federal District, Washington D.C. - "Medical Devices" are devices or products regulated by a government agency such as the Food & Drug Administration ("FDA") and include related services. - "Value Based Care" is a health care delivery model in which contributors to care are paid based on individual patient health outcomes, population health outcomes, increasing access to healthcare for underserved populations, managing costs, and/or improving efficiency.